 Disadvantages – Formal, participants having to look at an angle

-Advantages – Good for larger numbers, Good for group work, Encourages mixing, Trainer can circulate
+Advantages – Good for larger numbers, Good for group work, Encourages mixing, Trainer or presenter can circulate

-Disadvantages – Some participants will have poor visibility, May encourage lack of attention, Needs multimadia (PA & mic for best effect)
+Disadvantages – Some participants will have poor visibility, May encourage lack of attention, Needs multimedia (PA & mic for best effect)

 When you run your meeting or training event, it’s not just room layout that is important, it’s about matching the room layout with the trainers style, the material to be covered and the required outcomes.
 The room shape and design can make or break an event.

 Computer training layouts

 Depending on the nature of the room many of the layouts above can be used for PC training.
 The key thing is having space for people to move.
 Sitting on one place for extended periods of time is not conducive to learning.
 We need to “get physical” and move around.
 Given a choice I prefer boardroom layout.

 When setting up rooms for computer training be very aware of light reflections from windows and the ambient temperature and airflow in the room.
 A room with 8-10 people and computers can get very hot and very stuffy very quickly.